dsa-lsc/dsa-constitution-and-bylaws/constitution.md

 ### Section 3.
 The Conference Planning Committee for the National Activist Conference shall include members of the NPC, chairs of Commissions and a Youth Section representative.

-## Article VIII.
+## Article IX.
 National Political Committee
 ### Section 1.
-The National Political Committee (NPC) shall be the collective leadership and the highest decision-making body of the organization between meetings of the Convention.
+The National Political Committee (NPC) shall be the collective leadership of the organization, serving membership by coordinating activities as directed by Convention and by National Referenda.
 It shall meet at least four times a year.

 ### Section 2.